benjymous/annotations/sandman/sandman.16.md

   **Two books have readable titles**: [Empire of the Senseless](http://www.amazon.de/exec/obidos/ASIN/0802131794) and [Sleeping in Flame](http://www.amazon.de/exec/obidos/ASIN/0679727779).

-  _Sleeping in Flame_ is by Jonathon Carroll, an American writer often writing from Vienna who writes surreal, fantastic, and often horrific fiction.
+  - _Sleeping in Flame_ is by Jonathon Carroll, an American writer often writing from Vienna who writes surreal, fantastic, and often horrific fiction.
 This particular book is a modern retelling of the Rumpleskiltskin fairy tale.
 Carroll has a reputation for using dreams or fictions becoming reality, and it is rumored that Neil Gaiman had to rework the plot of _The Doll's House_ after reading a Carroll book that used his original idea.

-  _Empire of the Senseless_ was written by Kathy Acker in 1988.
+  - _Empire of the Senseless_ was written by Kathy Acker in 1988.
 Perhaps coincidentally, she dedicates the book to her tattooist.
 It is described as a postmodern novel, and "not a pretty story."

   Neil indicates that Shirley Jackson's _We Have Always Lived in the Castle_ and M.R.
 James' _Ghost Stories of an Antiquary_ were in the script but didn't make it into the panel.
 He notes that this should help people identify Zelda's short story extract from [Sandman #15](sandman.15.md) and the title of this issue.

+  > [audible] The Audible narration adds the above missing books, plus \_A Distant to the stack.

 ### Page 18